 Initiated as an informal practitioner network, the National Appropriate Adult Network (NAAN) became a registered charity on 5th July 2004 and is a company limited by guarantee.

 NAAN supports the role of the appropriate adult as constituted under the law in England and Wales.
 NAAN includes members from outside England and Wales (such as Jersey and Guernsey).
-However NAAN does not cover Scotland where the role and policing and justice legislation is constituted under Scots law and supported by the NAAN membership.
+However NAAN does not cover Scotland where the role and policing and justice legislation is constituted under Scots law and supported by the Scottish Appropriate Adult Network.
 See our network map for more details.

 NAAN is a member of: -

 - HMIC Expert Reference Group on the police custody change programme